Heyrecruit/rest-templates/README.md

 # Heyrecruit Templates

 A collection of public Heyrecruit templates implementing the REST API with PHP.
-To use this code you need an account at www.heyrecruit.de.
+To use this code, you need an account at www.heyrecruit.de.
 Heyrecruit is a top-level recruitment management software.

 ## System requirements:
 - HTTP Server.
-For example: Apache.
+For example, Apache.
 Having mod_rewrite is preferred.
 - PHP 8.0 or greater.

 ## Installation and configuration